OsherKoren/Data-engineering/README.md

 SQLAlchemy==1.4.20

-For printing the DataFrame in a more convenience way please add to Operations file the following lines:
+For printing the DataFrame in a more convenience way please add to Operations.py file the following lines:

 desired_width=320